Integrated Case Management (ICM)

 The Integrated Case Management (ICM) project is a partnership between the Ministries of Social Development and Social Innovation (SDSI), Children and Family Development (MCFD), and Technology, Innovation and Citizens’ Services (MTICS).

 The ICM technology is stable and secure, and the software platform provides the flexibility to make changes as needed to meet ongoing business requirements.
 Because this project represents a significant change for staff, it is being introduced in phases.
-A phased approach also allows for management of risk, measurement of results and keeps the project on track.
+This phased approach also allows for management of risk and keeps the project on track.

 Phase 3 was implemented on March 4, 2013.
-The project is more than halfway complete and is scheduled to wrap up by the end of 2014.
+The final phase is well underway and scheduled for completion by the end of 2014.

 - Check out the online demonstration